mauritssilvis/challenges/README.md

 ## Introduction

-With this project, I provide solutions to common programming challenges in different programming languages.
+With this project, I provide solutions to challenges one commonly encounters when working with different programming languages.

 Below, I first describe the [aims](#1-aims) I have with the current project.
 I then [list](#2-overview) the programming languages I used to solve programming challenges.